asuengineering/vvv-wpcontent/plugins/block-unit-test/readme.txt

 I recently published an article covering [how to add WordPress theme styles to Gutenberg](https://richtabor.com/add-wordpress-theme-styles-to-gutenberg/?utm_medium=block-unit-test&utm_source=readme&utm_campaign=readme&utm_content=how-to-add-wordpress-theme-styling-to-gutenberg), which is a great place to start.

 == Changelog ==

+= 1.0.6, February 15, 2019 =
+* Tweak: Add Media & Text block to the unit test
+* Tweak: Update the CoBlocks unit tests to support its new blocks
+* Tweak: Remove the deprecated subhead block
+* Tweak: Add support for WordPress 5.1

+= 1.0.5, November 03, 2018 =
+* Tweak: Update the CoBlocks and Gutenberg unit tests

 = 1.0.4, August 23, 2018 =
 * Tweak: Update the CoBlocks unit test